-Derek has a simple equation for getting massive traffic to your website…
+There is a simple equation for getting traffic to your website

 Outrage + Controversy = Massive Traffic

-Mastering outrage is all about understanding the emotional triggers of your audience, and pulling those levers in a way that directs them toward a goal.
+Mastering outrage is about understanding the emotional triggers of your audience, and pulling those levers in a way that directs them toward a goal.

 As Tim Ferriss says, “study the top stories at Digg or MSN.com and you’ll notice a pattern: the top stories all polarize people.
 If you make it threaten people’s 3Bs—behavior, belief, or belongings—you get a huge virus-like dispersion.”